Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 Known for its UNESCO-listed abbey and picturesque canals, Moissac is a hidden gem perfect for families and history lovers alike.

-The cloister of Moissac, a haven of peace and art in the middle of the village
+The cloister of Moissac, a haven of peace and art in the middle of the village. © diegoenfrance.com

 Whether you’re admiring Romanesque art or enjoying a riverside picnic, Moissac offers a relaxing escape packed with charm and culture.

-For all the top things to see and do, don’t miss my guide to Moissac’s living history and unforgettable family adventures.
+👉 To discover all the must-sees, don’t miss my guide to the living history of Moissac and its unforgettable family adventures.

 ❤️ What we love: Visiting the stunning cloister of the Abbey of Saint-Pierre.
 Strolling along the Canal de Garonne.